DanSaada/KNN-Multi-Threading-Server-Classifier/README.md

 We used multi threading, that is, at a given moment, our server can communicate with several different clients at the same time.
 Another place where this ability is manifested is in option 5 in the menu, that is, when downloading the classifications of the vectors as a list into a file on the computer, the user can continue asking for other command's execution requests while the file is being downloaded to his computer.

-While planning the task and out of an ambition to improve the running time, we noticed that we don't need to sort the entire database, but it is enough for us to find the K members whose distance is the smallest from the newly inserted vector, and therefore we chose to use the Select algorithm which has an average time complexity of O(n).

 ## Course of the program

-First, the server is being initialize, then clients can conect to the server (dependes on how much clients the server can handle, in our program can handle 5 clients by default).
+First, the server is being initialize, then clients can connect to the server (dependes on how much clients the server can handle, in our program can handle 5 clients by default).

 Each client is being presented with a menu with various commands which includes:
 1. Upload an unclassified csv data file